herzbube/littlego-usermanual/littlego-usermanual/content/playing-the-game/timed-play/index.md

 1. The "Main time" slider lets you adjust how much time each player initially should have available during the Main time phase of the game.
 The stepper lets you fine-tune the duration.
 1. The "Use overtime" toggle option enables or disables Overtime.
 See the previous sections for a definition of what Overtime is.
 1. The "Time system" item displays which Overtime system is currently selected.
 Tapping the item calls up another screen where you can select a different Overtime system.
 The default, as shown in the illustration, is Canadian Timing.
 The available Overtime systems and their rules are explained in detail in the next section.
-1. The "Period duration" slider lets you adjust how much time each player has to make the number of moves that is selected in the "Moves per period" item.
+1. The "Period duration" slider lets you adjust how much time is given each player to make the number of moves that is selected in the "Moves per period" item.
 The stepper lets you fine-tune the duration. **Note:** This setting is specific to Canadian Timing.
-When you select a different Overtime system, it will be replaced with a different setting.
+When you select a different Overtime system, the setting will be replaced with a different setting.
 1. The "Moves per period" slider lets you adjust how many moves each player has to make within the time that is selected in the "Period duration" item.
 The stepper lets you fine-tune the number. **Note:** This setting is specific to Canadian Timing.
-When you select a different Overtime system, it will be replaced with a different setting.
+When you select a different Overtime system, the setting will be replaced with a different setting.

 {{< /columns >}}